FocusTube pt. 2

 }

-Please give an attempt at making the playlist one.
+Please give an attempt at making the playlist page.
 You will need to:

-• Call your playlist API to retreive the playlist
+- Call your playlist API to retrieve the playlist

-• Make sure each video links to the /video/[videoId]/page.js of that video
+- Make sure each video links to the

 1